Knowledge base

 crontab -l -u Username

-• Edit the crons:
+• Edit the cron jobs:

 crontab -e -u Username

-• Be notified by email of the result of your cron tasks (to be added at the beginning of the file):
+• Receive email notifications about the results of your cron jobs (add this to the beginning of the file):

 MAILTO=e-mail@domain.xyz